typex1/PowerPoint-data-extraction/README.md

-# PowerPoint-data-extraction
+# PowerPoint data extraction

-## Motivation: extract all slide titles and presenter notes from a PPTX file to have them available e.g. for a teleprompter
+## Motivation: extract all slide titles and presenter notes from a PPTX file
+## E.g. to have them available as a teleprompter text

 Steps: